mahdimalverdi/text-gateway-metabase-driver/README.md

 ./bin/build-drivers.sh
 ```

-To build a single driver (such as this single-row driver) run:
+To build a single driver (such as this HTTP Echo driver) run:

 ```bash
 clojure -X:build:drivers:build/driver :driver :sqlserver